Political Parties Slam Cyril Ramaphosa for Commission of Inquiry and Senzo Mchunu’s Special Leave

 Source: Getty Images

-JOHANNESBURG — The Economic Freedom Fighters, the MK Party, and the Democratic Alliance slammed the announcements President Cyril Ramaphosa made during the family meeting on 13 July 2025.
+JOHANNESBURG — The Economic Freedom Fighters (EFF), the uMkhonto weSizwe (MK) Party, and the Democratic Alliance (DA) slammed the announcements President Cyril Ramaphosa made during the family meeting on 13 July 2025.

-The Democratic Alliance, on its @Our_DA X account, said it welcomed the announcements Ramaphosa made.
+The DA, on its @Our_DA X account, said it welcomed the announcements Ramaphosa made.
 Ramaphosa said that Senzo Mchunu, the Minister of Police, would be placed on special leave.
-He added that a commission of inquiry will be established to investigate the allegations that KwaZulu-Natal provincial commissioner General Nhlangla Mkhwanazi made against Mchunu.
+He added that a Commission of Inquiry will be established to investigate the allegations that KwaZulu-Natal provincial commissioner General Nhlangla Mkhwanazi made against Mchunu.

-The DA, which opened a case against Mchunu, said that while it welcomes the announcement of Mchunu's leave of absence, it slammed his choice of a replacement for Mchunu.
-Ramaphosa said that Professor Firoza Cachalia will replace Mchunu.
+The DA, which opened a case against Mchunu, said that while it welcomed the announcement of Mchunu's leave of absence, it slammed his choice of a replacement for Mchunu.
+Ramaphosa said that Professor Firoz Cachalia will replace Mchunu.

-Presideny Cyril Ramaphosas has placed Senzo Mchunu on special leave
+President Cyril Ramaphosa has placed Senzo Mchunu on special leave

 Cyril Ramaphosa placed Senzo Mchunu on leave.
 Image: Misha Jordaan/Gallo Images via Getty Images